Deardorff's Glossary of International Economics

 International Grains Council An intergovernmental organization, concerned with grains trade, that administers the Grains Trade Convention of 1995.
 See international commodity agreement.

-International institution An organization established by multiple national governments, usually to administer a program or pursue a purpose that the governments have agreed upon.
+International institution An organization established by multiple national governments, usually to administer programs or pursue purposes that the governments have agreed upon.

 International investment 1.
 International capital movement